tsherif/oFactory/README.md

   => "hello, world"
 ```

-The **init()** can be used when further initialization is required after all of the created object's
+The **init()** method can be used when further initialization is required after all of the created object's
 properties have been set (including those set during the actual call to the factory function).
 Its sole
 argument will be a function in which **this** is bound to the created object:
 ```JavaScript